hasti-kakadiya/SPOTIFY-DATA-ANALYST-PROJECT/README.md

  ```

-2. **Write a query to find tracks where the liveness score is above the average.**
+**2. Write a query to find tracks where the liveness score is above the average.**
    ```SQL
    select
 	track,